WASP-AI/AI-Powered-Data-Catalog/README.md

 The program, with the help of the best practice document, will follow these requirements to solve the issue that the user hands it.

+# Libraries

 The program uses the following python libraries:

-## Langchain: Mainly used with the LLM (FLAN-UL2).
+Langchain: Mainly used with the LLM (FLAN-UL2).
 Parameters and prompts can be modified using Langchain functions.

-## Streamlit: Used in the development of the Web Application.
+Streamlit: Used in the development of the Web Application.
 Streamlit provides a set of functions that supports python programmers in front-end development where one can track changes in the web app while simultaneously modifying the code in Python.

-## Huggingface: To access the FLAN-UL2 model, you must use a HuggingFace API token.
+Huggingface: To access the FLAN-UL2 model, you must use a HuggingFace API token.
 Also, the program uses HuggingFace embeddings for embedding the input.